 - grouping and classifying

 Children in Year R are supported to work towards the Early Learning Goals.
 Children explore their world and begin to ask how and why things happen.
-Children explore materials and textures using their senses.
-They are encouraged to develop scientific language.
-The children compare and learn about similarities and differences.
-Mini beasts and habitats are also explored during Spring and Summer term.
-Children carry out investigations to challenge their thinking.
-A Gingerbread man experiment takes place to see what would happen to it if it was put into water.
 Children ask questions and are given opportunities to answer them while using scientific language.
+Throughout the year children will explore senses, seasons, materials, healthy eating, animals and plants.

 Children begin the year thinking about themselves and naming the different body parts.
 Year 1 then begin thinking about their senses and engage in a range of practical activities exploring the use of their senses and understand their purposes.